teamfeldman/projects/Gamma RV Sim/readme.txt

-# Based off a recent mathematical paper that I've forgotten the name of.
+# Based off a recent mathematical paper on how to create a fast gamma RV simulator.
-# I did not come up with this on my own - just implemented the pseudocode.
+# I did not come up with this on my own - just implemented the pseudocode instructions.
-# Can probably find if required.